 Keep Chilled at all times

-Of course you should refrigerator your juices when not in use during service, but keeping them in the fridge makes them less accessible.
+Of course, you should refrigerate your juices when not in use during service, but keeping them in the fridge makes them less accessible.
 If possible, during service you should keep your juice mixes on ice.
-This needs to be a seperate contained of ice than the one you use to ice drinks for guests, otherwise that would be a health code violation.
+This needs to be a separate contained of ice from the one you use to ice drinks for guests, otherwise, that would be a health code violation.

 3. Keep spirit mixes and juice mixes separate

 Because the spirits can last indefinitely and juices have such a short shelf life, it's important to keep premixes of juices separate from spirits.
 Otherwise, you may have to throw out much more costly spirits with juices if you don't pour through a pre-mix in time.

 It's okay to mix juices and simple syrup